Why do we suffer? Why are we here? Why did we choose this experience? Ever wonder about these questions?

 I recommend a two-way healing approach that simultaneously applies to all levels of suffering – physical, emotional, and mental:

-This page will help you with both of these two steps.
+This page will help you with both of these steps.
 When the "why are we here" question arises within you, notice the emotions that are present when you think that thought.
 Also notice places of tightness / constriction in your body that you're aware of along with the emotion.
 Then use the techniques given on the energy healing therapy page to help you embrace this discomfort.
 Gradually, it will release on its own.

 I'm also happy to coach you through this healing process in a WellBeing Alignment Session.